Saint Petersburg: Revolution and Soviet era (1917–1941)

-In September and October 1917, German troops invaded the West Estonian archipelago and threatened Petrograd with bombardment and invasion.
+In September and October 1917, in Operation Albion, German troops invaded the West Estonian archipelago and threatened Petrograd with bombardment and invasion.
 On 12 March 1918, Lenin transferred the government of Soviet Russia to Moscow, to keep it away from the state border.
 During the Russian Civil War, in mid-1919, Russian anti-communist forces with the help of Estonians attempted to capture the city, but Leon Trotsky mobilized the army and forced them to retreat to Estonia.